mautic/developer-documentation-new/docs/components/campaigns.rst

    curl --location 'https://{*your-mautic-domain*}/api/campaigns/export/{*<campaign_id>*}' \
       --data ''

+.. vale off

-:download:`Example campaign JSON file <images/campaign-sample.json>`
+:download:`Example Campaign JSON file <images/campaign-sample.json>`

+.. vale on

+.. vale off

 Importing a Campaign
 ********************

+.. vale on

 Mautic allows you to import Campaigns using JSON files that were previously exported.
 This feature helps you transfer Campaigns between Mautic instances.

 During the import process, Mautic performs the following actions:

-*   Verifies that the importing user has the necessary permissions and access to all relevant entities.
+*   Verifies that the importing User has the necessary permissions and access to all relevant entities.
-*   Checks if all Plugins and other dependencies required by the campaign are present in the current Mautic instance.
+*   Checks if all Plugins and other dependencies required by the Campaign are present in the current Mautic instance.
 *   Identifies any ID conflicts with existing entities.
 If there are conflicts, Mautic prompts you to either update the existing entities or create new ones.
 *   Creates the Campaign along with all its related entities to ensure it functions correctly after import.